naveengaddi/Kiki/README.md

 ### Scope for improvement

-1. Input parser can be improved with regex and groups.
-2. Package selection strategy is little complex so can be improved.
+1. Package selection strategy is little complex so can be improved.